robertram/Hallos/README.md

 ## Getting Started

-First, install de dependencies and run the development server:
+First, install the dependencies and run the development server:

 ```bash
 npm install